How to Get More Matches on Tinder

 Use Passport when you travel to nearby cities to expand options.

-Be extra respectful—word travels faster in small communities.
+Be extra respectful as word travels faster in small communities.

 Travel/Passport: